 - Verfies code - Verifies the bytecode.

-- Interprets code - Converts bytecode into specific machine code.
+- Interprets code - Converts bytecode into machine specific code.

 - Provides runtime environment - Makes availability of dependent classes and libraries.